sagnikbanerjee15/Finder/README.md

   --preserve_raw_input_data, -preserve
                         Set this argument if you want to preserve the raw fastq files.
 All other temporary files will be removed.
 These fastq files can be later used.
   --checkpoint CHECKPOINT, -c CHECKPOINT
                         Enter a value if you wish to restart operations from a certain check point.
 Please note if you have new RNA-Seq samples, then FINDER will override this argument and computation will take place from read alignment.
-If there are missing data in any step then also FINDER will enforce restart of operations from a previous checkpoint.
+If there are missing data in any step then also FINDER will enforce restart of operations from a previous
+                        .
 For example, if you wish to run assembly on samples for which alignments are not available then FINDER will readjust this value and set it to 1.
                             1. Align reads to reference genome (Will trigger removal of all alignments and start from beginning)
                             2. Assemble with PsiCLASS (Will remove all assemblies)
                             3. Find genes with FINDER (entails changepoint detection)